Crepe Paper Poppy Gift Topper Tutorial

 Step 2: Construct the center of your seedpod

 Find your fabric strip.
-Remove one of small squares of tape you just cut and apply it to one end of your fabric strip.
+Remove one of the small squares of tape you cut in Step 1 and apply it to one end of the fabric strip.
 Remove the white backing from the tape.

 Place the rounded end of your stem wire onto the taped end of your fabric strip.